DouglasUrner/GDP1/units/2/assignments/U2.6-just-enough-photoshop/index.md

    - Resize the image.
 1. Save the image as a PNG.
 1. Upload it as a new sprite in Game Lab.
+   - Use the image as the animation for a sprite.
+   - Put the sprite on a contrasting background.
+   - Check to see if it looks "seamless" with no tell-tale "stuff" around the edges.
+If you notice that there is some remaining background, go back to Photoshop and clean it up.
 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.